 Can I get in trouble for helping someone else break a law?

 Yes.
-In fact, inducing or helping someone else to commit a crime is punishable as if you had committed the crime yourself.
+Inducing or helping someone else to commit a crime is punishable as if you had committed the crime yourself.78

 What are the consequences of joining a gang?